NajiLameh/Prodigy_WD_5_WeatherApp/README.md

 1. **Create an account** on openweathermap: https://openweathermap.org/

-2. **Navigate to the API section** and subscribe in the Current Weather Data service.
+2. **Navigate to the API section** and subscribe to the Current Weather Data service.

 3. **Navigate to My Services section** and copy the API Key.